 Product owner, product analyst, and engineering manager have a defined product vision, mission, and identified a minimum viable product feature set.

 We schedule a “kickoff” meeting(s) to learn as much as we can about the product, including target market, competitors, and logistical stuff like rough timeline and team capabilities.
 The goal of the kickoff is knowledge cross-pollination and to come away with a list of key flows that will take the form of stubbed out HTML pages.

 The first iteration of stubbed out pages is essentially a fully navigable site architecture, with the source hosted on Github.
 A standard website shell (header, footer, body background color) is applied to each page through the use of handlebars templating and partials.
 In the body of each page, a list of features and content is displayed as a list, in priority order.
-Each commit to our master branch automatically deploys the static site to an AppFog instance via Travis.
+Each commit to our master branch automatically deploys the static site via Travis.
 This is presented to the product team and iterated upon.